Will affective computing influence e-commerce?

 Imagine machines, that could read human emotions.
 They would tell you if you are sad, disgusted or joyful, and what’s more important — they would give the same kind of feedback about your clients.
 Their reaction to the product would be instant and measured by machines.
 But, are we talking about close-future, or do interfaces like that really exist?

-Paul Ekman’s study shows, that we have several shared emotions, that are recognisable globally, and depend on our biology rather than the context or culture.
-Ekman studied facial expressions that represented emotions like anger or fear, and tried to find out, are they recognisable universally.
-Throughout european culture and up to the forests of Papua New Guinea, the study showed, that we have six major affects, that are recognisable on photos and labeled as the same emotion by all the questioned.
-Those emotions are: joy, anger, sadness, fear, love, disliking, and liking — based on mimic structures that represent listed affections, algorithms and interfaces read, interpret and even simulate human emotions.
+Paul Ekman’s study shows, that we have several shared emotions, that are recognizable globally, and depend on our biology rather than the context or culture.
+Ekman studied facial expressions that represented emotions like anger or fear, and tried to find out, are they understood universally.
+Throughout european culture and up to the forests of Papua New Guinea, the study showed, that we have six major affects, that are recognizable on photos and labeled as the same emotion by all the questioned.
+Those emotions are: joy, anger, sadness, fear, love, disliking, and liking — based on mimic movements that represent listed affections, algorithms and interfaces read, interpret and even simulate human emotions.

 Coming to e-commerce: from the beginning — the offer, marketing advertising or store’s design, can be measured by algorithms, that track emotions.
 It’s still cheaper to run tests and questionnaires, asking about the feelings towards an offer, but we can imagine cameras, that wouldn’t need the permission to measure expressions, running on each and every computer — mass information like that would be preceded by marketing specialists & product development teams.
 The second way of using affective computing, could apply to all the automated communication tools, that would send information, asking about the state of being interested in the offer — a response that would relate to the state of emotion would be much more efficient than a regular chat bot.